-Unless specifically exempted or provided otherwise, BSD is chargeable on an agreement/conveyance for the sale and purchase or transfer of any residential property acquired on or after 27 October 2012, except where the purchaser or transferee is a HKPR acquiring the subject property on his/her own behalf.
-It is the purchaser (not the vendor) who is liable to pay BSD, the rate of which is 15% of the consideration or value of the residential property, whichever is higher.
+Effective from 28 February 2024. anv instrument executed thereafter for the sale and purchase, or transfer of residential property is no longer subject to BSD.
+Unless specifically exempted or provided otherwise, BSD is chargeable on an agreement/conveyance for the sale and purchase or transfer of any residential property acquired between 27 October 2012 and 27 February 2024, except where the purchaser or transferee is a HKPR acquiring the subject property on his/her own behalf.
+It is the purchaser (not the vendor) who is liable to pay BSD, the rate of which is 15% (for the period between 27 October 2012 and 24 October 2023) or 7.5% (for the period between 25 October 2023 and 27 February

+2024) of the consideration or value of the residential property, whichever is the higher.